fatihdurukan/fatihdurukan.github.io/_posts/2018-10-24-lecture-journal.md

   overlay_color: "#333"
   teaser: /assets/images/lecture-journal.png
 tags:
+  - geopolitics
-  - cyberattacks
+  - cyber
-  - usa
+  - security

-excerpt: 'This is lecture journal that how I have noticed cyber security issues in my daily live, in society around me.
+excerpt: 'This is the lecture journal that how I have noticed cyber security issues in my daily live, in society around me.
 In addition, interesting and new ideas learned from class, questions that came from the lectures, and additional thoughts regarding them.'

 toc: true
 toc_sticky: true